 If you are not from the industry you are applying to, take the trouble to learn and understand a bit about it, and find ways to incorporate pertinent keywords into your resume.

 Using keywords correctly in the resume can help you to sell yourself to hiring managers, but incorrect usage or stumbling over them in an interview will often spell the end of the road.
-If you are unsure how to do this, hiring a professional resume writer is a wise step.
+If you are unsure how to do this, hiring a professional resume writer like Distinctive Career Services is a wise step.

 Finding a Job: The Final Stretch!